PitilessPeanut/IncludeAI/README.md

 4. Profit...

 ### Features
+- single-header, no maintenance nightmare
+- flexible.
+Easily adjusable to your game
 - no dynamic memory
 - simple API
 - drop-in library.
-No CMAKE, Autotools, etc needed!
+No CMAKE, Autotools, or other such bloat needed!
 - no trap states ([See below](#about-trap-states))
 - no dependencies (other than stdlib)
 - cross platform (tries to be...)